Appetizer Addiction

 • Capers

-• Lemon juice – from fresh lemon
+• Lemon juice, from fresh lemon

-• Olive oil – extra virgin is the best kind
+• Olive oil, extra virgin works best

 • Fresh parsley